-• Training and education have always been major issues facing the IS manager.
-Technology advances so rapidly it becomes extremely difficult to stay abreast of all of the changes.
-Keeping IS professionals up-to-date and corporate management familiar with the capabilities of computer resources has been a big enough task.
-Now the IS manager is faced with an even bigger task-training and educating end users in how to use and apply computer technology.
+o Training and education have always been major issues facing the IS manager.
+The technology advances so rapidly it becomes extremely difficult to stay abreast of all of the changes.
+Keeping the IS professionals up-to-date and the corporate management familiar with the capabilities of the computer resources has been a big enough task.
+Now the IS manager is faced with even a bigger task--training and educating the end users in how to use and apply computer technology.